zhenrup/imgRepo/README.md

 # imgRepo

-This project is created for 2022 Winter Shopify Backedn Developer Internship application, made by ZP.
+This project is created for 2022 Winter Shopify Backend Developer Internship application, made by ZP.
 The idea of this project is to build an e-commerce website which serves both users and sellers.
 It is built using Django framework.
 It's implemented in Python 3.9.6 and has a sqlite3 database to store all users and image related information.